wp-plugins/uptime-robot-by-utopian-themes/readme.txt

 Each listing is also color coded visually depending on its status, providing much needed information at a quick glance.

-TODO:  Add tooltips to widget that show which port is being monitered per subtype.

 == Installation ==
 Either upload the zip in the plugins manager, or install using the WordPress dashboard and activate the plugin.